Robertron624/multi-step-form/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Build a Multistep Form With React Hook Form](https://claritydev.net/blog/build-a-multistep-form-with-react-hook-form) - This helped me gettting started with React Hook Form and multistep forms.
+I really liked this pattern of using React Context to manage the state of the form.
+It's a bit more complex than using a state management library like Redux, but it's a good way to learn how to use React Context.

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author